Artonus/trucks-api/README.md

 # trucks-api
-Trucks Api is a simple api that allows to save the list of trucks and manage their statuses.
+Trucks Api is a simple API that allows to save the list of trucks and manage their statuses.

 API allows to perform:
 * CRUD operations